ufs-community/uwtools/docs/sections/user_guide/yaml/components/make_hgrid.rst

 halo:
 """""

 Halo size is to make sure the nest, including the halo region, is fully contained within a single parent (coarse) tile.
+It only needs to be specified when ``nest_grids`` is set.

 lat_join:
 """""""""

 Specify latitude for joining spherical and rotated bipolar grid.
-Default value is 65 degree
+Default value is 65 degrees.

 my_grid_file:
 """""""""""""

 Read grid information from 'my_grid_file'.
 The file format can be ascii file or netcdf file.
+Required when ``grid_type`` is ``from_file``.

 nest_grids:
 """""""""""

 Set to create this # nested grids as well as the global grid.
+This option could only be set when ``grid_type`` is ``gnomonic_ed``.

 istart_nest:
 """"""""""""